 We have recreational activities scheduled during the week in the evenings and on some weekends.
 Additionally, there are plenty of things to do in and around Richmond!
 We encourage students to plan independent outings in the community, either on their own, or with other students.

-While there is no cost to you for training and meals are provided free of charge, you may want to bring money.
-We operate a snack bar affectionately referred to as the "cafe” where a variety of snack items and beverages are available for purchase.
-In addition, we have vending machines in the dorm which take $1 dollar bills or change.
+While there is no cost to you for training, and meals are provided free of charge, you will want to bring money for items such as cleaning supplies and personal items.
+We have vending machines in the dorm with drinks and snacks which take $1 dollar bills, change, or debit cards.
 Some recreational activities are off campus.
 While these activities are optional, they are at the student's own expense.
 During off campus cane travel lessons, students may go to businesses at which they want to make purchases.
 This is permitted, but is also at the student's own expense.
+You will also need to bring funds for copays for scheduled or unplanned doctor, urgent care facility, or ER visits, for prescriptions and OTC medications you may need, and for transportation (Uber/Lyft/taxi fare) to address your medical needs

 Students are permitted to leave campus at their own discretion whenever classes are not in session, but are solely responsible for arranging their own transportation.
 Transportation in the area includes cabs, para-transit (known as the “CARE van”), and the Azalea Connector, which runs during morning and afternoon rush hours.
 The nearest bus stop for non-rush hour service is one mile away.